influx6/gu/docs/concepts/embedded-resources.md

 The above fields define the behaviour and means by which a embedded resource should be processed and accessed by the Gu parser.

-When the GU parser finds field names which do not match this giving set (not sure what "giving set" means ??) , then these are extracted into a map as meta-details, which can then be used by the hooks as implemented to achieve desired resources or as decorations for a more detailed resource.
+When the Gu parser finds field names which do not match the above fields, then these are extracted into a map as meta-details, which can then be used by the hooks as implemented to retrieve the desired resources if needed.

+## Examples of Resource Declarations

+### Global Resources

--	Declaring Global Resource Generally when there exists resources which should be included on all views regardless of content, then the global resource declaration strategy should be used has it provides the capability to achieve this.
+Declaring global resources which should be included on all pages regardless of content requires declaring the resource marker `shell:component:global` before the package declaration, which then tells the parser that there exists resource declarations which should be treated as global.

-By simply declaring the resource meta-data at the package declaration, the parser will mark these resources as global and will be used on every rendering of the application.
+*This declaration can not be used any where else and must be declared immediately after a package comments not after.*

+Below is an example of declaring embedded resources as part of a global resource set:

 ```go
 // Package component contains useful components built with Gu.